1pha/slack-gpu/README.md

 #### 1. Middleware (personal server)

 1. Setup `.env` file: This should include GPU servers' IP account.
+Split based on ", "
 2. [Setup `ngrok`](https://dashboard.ngrok.com/get-started/setup/linux).
 Be aware of port.
 3. Run flask app.
 No need to add `--host=0.0.0.0`, since we are using `ngrok`.
 4. Test with POST command